-A few years ago, Dr. Jones was part of a team of professors who developed a minor in women’s studies, and she now teaches Introduction to Women’s Studies, in addition to French and Italian, and directs the minor.
+Dr. Jones was part of a team of professors who developed a minor in women’s studies, and she now teaches Introduction to Women’s Studies, in addition to French and Italian, and directs the minor.
 She and Dr. Zan Schuweiler have led a trip to Barcelona, the region of Provence, and Paris.
-Dr. Jones’ other trips have included travelling to Italian speaking regions—to Martinique in the French West Indies, to Cajun country in Louisiana, and to Tuscany.
-She now regularly leads trips to French and Tunisia.
+Dr. Jones’ other trips have included traveling to Italian-speaking regions—to Martinique in the French West Indies, to Cajun country in Louisiana, and to Tuscany.
+She now regularly leads trips to France and Tunisia.

 Her research focuses on autobiographical works by women from mainland France and from the francophone literature of the Caribbean and the Maghreb.
 She has several book chapters and articles on authors ranging from Nathalie Sarraute to Simone Schwarz-Bart, and has completed a translation of Christine de Pizan’s Lavision—Christine, which is soon scheduled to be published.
 Currently, she is working on a book entitled Lyme Lessons: Thoughts on Chronic Illness, Disconnectedness and Renewal.